 Dubai Airport taxi services provided by a government Dubai Taxi service, each Taxi of this service is a meter run.
 Airport taxis are meter taxis with a pick-up charge of Dhs.
 20 (US$ 5.50) and the final fare will be calculated according to the recorded distance travelled.

 To pre-book your taxi transfer with instant confirmation please click here

 Dubai Taxis: What You Need to Know

 Dubai, unlike many modern cities, is not pedestrian friendly.
 Getting around the city without taxis is actually very difficult.
 There is little public transportation like buses and metros of other urban cities, and with the extremely hot temperatures it makes it difficult and in fact unsafe to walk around on the streets for long periods of time.
 Dubai however is still very accessible for local and guests alike thanks to the taxi-centric nature of the city.
-This is a guide to everything you need to know about taxis in Dubai: how they’re operated, how to hire one, what to expect in regards to payment, and a few other helpful tips for your journey.
+This is a guide to everything you need to know about Dubai Taxis: how they’re operated, how to hire one, what to expect in regards to payment, and a few other helpful tips for your journey.

-There are several different operators of taxis in Dubai and they have a really neat system on organizing them: colorful roofs.
-If you look at the top of the roofs in taxis in Dubai, you will notice they have different colors.
+There are several different operators of Dubai Taxis and they have a really neat system on organizing them: colorful roofs.
+If you look at the top of the roofs in Dubai Taxis, you will notice they have different colors.
 There are several different companies that operate taxis such as Government-licensed vehicles are cream colored on the top and operated by the Dubai Official Taxi Corporation.
 Al Arabia Taxi has green tops on their vehicles.
 National Taxi operates yellow-roofed vehicles and Ladies Taxi which is operated by women drivers have pink roofs.

 How do you hire a taxi in Dubai?